 We accept Visa, MasterCard and American Express, debit cards and cash.

-Whilst we only employ the most highly skilled obstetric sonographers and take the utmost care in making gender determinations we can never guarantee the determination 100%.
-Our sonographers are trained not to make a determination until they have seen clearly from at least two different angles.
+Whilst we only employ the most highly skilled operators and take the utmost care in making gender determinations we can never guarantee the determination 100%.
+Our operators are trained not to make a determination until they have seen clearly from at least two different angles.
 If they are not able to see the gender clearly you will be sent for a walk or have an ice pack on the tummy.
 If, after all that, we are still unable to see the gender we will bring you back and rescan you for free at the first opportunity.